Block Party Program

 The Block Party Program runs from mid-May to early-September each year and encourages Spruce Grove residents to get to know their neighbours while becoming more connected to the community.

 During the block party season, residents are encouraged to submit a block party application for a chance to receive a block party food voucher and discount from Save-On Foods on their block party grocery order.
-Block parties must be held between May 1 and Sept.
-8 to be eligible.

 Host a successful block party

 Use the following resources to help organize and host a successful block party:

 - Block Party Checklist